Fremont Older: Career

+Personal life

+In 1893, Cora Miranda Baggerly, later, "a noted Californian historian and writer" met Fremont Older while on summer vacation from Syracuse.
+She and her classmates had performed in a play in Sacramento, which Fremont Older happened to have attended.
+They quickly became engaged and married a month later on August 22.

+The couple lived in San Francisco hotels.

+In 1912, the couple purchased some land and then two years built later Woodhills, a house of hybrid architectural features that Cora Older mostly directed.
+The property today is now a regional park known as the Fremont Older Open Space Preserve, and it has a "Cora Older Trail" available to the public.
+Throughout the 1910s and 1920s, she was associated with fellow activist and writer Stella Wynne Herron.

-Older was married to Cora Baggerly, herself well-known as "a noted Californian historian and writer."
-He was also a long-time friend and correspondent of Clarence Darrow and was known as a friend to the poor.
+Older was also a long-time friend and correspondent of Clarence Darrow and was known as a friend to the poor.
 He regularly tried to reform drunkards and criminals with mixed success.
 After 20 years of attempting to help such persons, Older said, "I'm sorry, but I must admit that of the scores I have helped, all but one or two have failed me."

 Older died at a hospital in Stockton, California after suffering a heart attack while driving.
 He was buried at the Los Gatos Memorial Park, San Jose.